snayfach/MIDAS/docs/ref_db.md

 ex: `run_midas.py species outdir -d midas_db_v1.2 [options]`

 ## Build custom database
-Alternatively, you can build a custom database with your own genome sequences [read more] (build_db.md)
+Alternatively, you can build a custom database with your own genome sequences [read more](build_db.md)

 ## Description of default database